 Growing construction companies typically accumulate disconnected systems—project management software here, security cameras there, safety monitoring somewhere else.
 These silos create operational inefficiencies and data gaps that hinder decision-making.
 Information that should flow seamlessly between systems requires manual transfer, introducing errors and delays.

-Integration challenges multiply with growth.
+Integration obstacles multiply with growth.
 Each new site might bring different camera systems, access control platforms, or monitoring tools.
-Project managers juggle multiple logins, incompatible data formats, and redundant processes.
-This fragmentation prevents the unified operational view needed for efficient multi-site management.
+Project leaders juggle multiple logins, incompatible data formats, and redundant processes.
+This fragmentation reduces the unified operational view needed for efficient multi-site management.

 Key technologies enabling scalable security